psyc201b/PSYC-201B/pages/syllabus.md

 ### Grading

 **Mastery based grading.** We’re interested in grading you on your ability to achieve the skill sets that are taught in this course.
-Except for the mid-term and final, **you're allow to resubmit any Github Classroom Assignment more than once, if you feel like you could do better, or if you want to incorporate instructor feedback**.
+Except for the mid-term and final, **you're allow to resubmit any Github Classroom assignment more than once, if you feel like you could do better, or if you want to incorporate instructor feedback**.
 We'll grade you based *partially* on your accurate completion of the assignment, but *mostly* on your ability to demonstrate:

 - You attempted the assignment in good-faith (lecture, lab, or HW notebooks)
 - You made effort to clearly document and explain your thought process, reasoning, code, and where/why you got stuck if you did